googleapis/google-cloud-ruby/CONTRIBUTING.md

 ## Console

-In order to run code interactively, you can automatically load gcloud-ruby and its dependencies in IRB with:
+In order to run code interactively, you can automatically load google-cloud-ruby and its dependencies in IRB with:

 ```sh